aartur/mschematool/README.md

 Contributing and extending
 ==========================
-Most of the functionality is implemented in subclasses of `MigrationsRepository` and `MigrationsExecutor` in `mschematool.py` file.
+Most of the functionality is implemented in subclasses of `MigrationsRepository` and `MigrationsExecutor` in `mschematool/core.py` file.

 `MigrationsRepository` represents a repository of migrations available for execution, with the default implementation `DirRepository`, which is just a directory with files.
-You might want to extend/reimplement it when you need a smarter mechanism for dealing with sets of migrations.
+You might want to create an alternative implemention if you need something more sophisticated.

 `MigrationsExecutor` represents a part that deals with executing migrations and storing results in a table.
-If you want to add support for a new database, you should implement a subclass of this class (see `PostgresMigrations` and `CassandraMigrations` as examples).
+If you want to add support for a new database, you should implement a subclass of this class (see the modules inside the `executors` package for examples).

 For running integration tests see `tests/test_basic.py` docstrings (warning: running tests might destroy existing databases or tables).